Volunteering at Griefline

-Volunteering at Griefline can be a rich and rewarding experience for people seeking to contribute to improving community wellbeing.
+Volunteering for a cause at Griefline can be a rich and rewarding experience for people seeking to contribute to improving community wellbeing.

 Griefline volunteers are compassionate individuals who are fully trained in grief and loss.
 They are people of all ages, from a variety of backgrounds, who have a breadth of personal experience.
 Non-judgemental, they are all exceptional listeners.